The Unhealthiest Bottled Iced Teas on the Planet

 Worst Organic Product

-It may be certified organic, with fair trade black tea leaves, but just because the cane sugar is organic doesn't mean you can guzzle this iced tea down without a care.
-Although it has significantly less sugar than the rest of the drinks on this list, it still has over half a day's worth of your added sugars—not great.
+It may be certified organic, and have Fair Trade Certified hibiscus, but just because the cane sugar is organic doesn't mean you can guzzle this iced tea down without a care.
+Although it has less sugar than some of other the drinks on this list, it still has over half a day's worth of your added sugars—not great.
 That being said, not all Honest products are bad.
 In fact, their Honey Green Tea has the highest amount of free-radical-fighting catechins out of any bottled green tea product.

 For more healthy eating tips, be sure to sign up for our newsletter.